ace-wg/ace-extend-dtls-authorize/draft-ietf-ace-extend-dtls-authorize.md

 described in {{I-D.ietf-ace-oauth-authz}} and
 {{I-D.ietf-ace-dtls-authorize}}.

+# Connection Establishment

+Following the procedures defined in {{I-D.ietf-ace-dtls-authorize}}, a Client can retrieve an Access Token from an Authorization Server (AS) in order to establish a security association with a specific Resource Server.
+The `ace_profile` parameter in the Client-to-AS request and AS-to-client response is used to determine the ACE profile that the Client uses towards the Resource Server (RS).

+In case the `ace_profile` parameter indicates the use of the DTLS profile for ACE as defined in {{I-D.ietf-ace-dtls-authorize}}, the Client MAY try to connect the Resource Server via TLS, or try TLS and DTLS in parallel to accelerate the session setup.

+As resource-constrained devices are not expected to support both transport layer security mechanisms, a Client that implements either TLS or DTLS but not both SHOULD be prepared that no communication channel with the Resource Server can be established.
+This error SHOULD be handled by the Client in the same way as unsupported ACE profiles.

+Note that a communication setup with an a priori unknown Resource Server typically employs an initial unauthorized resource request as illustrated in Section 2 of {{I-D.ietf-ace-dtls-authorize}}.
+If this message exchange succeeds, the Client SHOULD use the same underlying transport protocol for the establishment of the security association as well (i.e., DTLS for UDP, and TLS for TCP).

 # IANA Considerations

 The following updates are done to the ACE OAuth Profile Registry for